Table of Contents Show

 In case you see the warning saying “the app cannot be opened because it is not from a verified developer,” when you try to open a specific app downloaded from somewhere other than the App Store.
 Then it does not mean that the application has a virus, malware, or related issue.

-This means that the app is signed up to the Developer program of Apple and is thus not trusted by Apple.
-Despite this, there are still some ways to override Apple’s trust factor and run this application on your Mac by undergoing the following operation.
+This means that the app is signed up to Apple’s Developer program and is thus not trusted by Apple.
+Despite this, there are still ways to override Apple’s trust factor and run this application on your Mac by undergoing the following operation.

 Step.
 1→ Launch or open System Settings from the Apple Logo or the dock.